AlfredoSystems/AlfredoCRSF/README.md

 | CRSF router participation: heartbeat and device discovery | ❌ | ✅ |
 | GPS time forwarded to the handset clock | ❌ | ✅ |

-There are no packet callbacks.
-Call `update()` in your loop and read the latest values from the getters whenever you need them.

 ## Hardware requirements

 Designed for the ESP32.
 CRSF runs at up to 420000 baud, so it needs a hardware